telerik/ajax-docs/controls/listbox/how-to/set-a-tooltip-to-the-navigation-buttons.md

 ---
 title: Set a ToolTip to the Navigation Buttons
-page_title: Set a ToolTip to the Navigation Buttons | RadListBox for ASP.NET AJAX Documentation
+page_title: Set a ToolTip to the Navigation Buttons - RadListBox
-description: Set a ToolTip to the Navigation Buttons
+description: Check our Web Forms article about Set a ToolTip to the Navigation Buttons.
 slug: listbox/how-to/set-a-tooltip-to-the-navigation-buttons
 tags: set,a,tooltip,to,the,navigation,buttons
 published: True